-When Fats, Oils, and Grease (FOG) go down the drain, it builds up in the pipes, causing clogs.
+When Fats, Oils, and Grease (FOG) go down the drain, it builds up in the pipes to cause clogs.
 These clogs can cause a sewer pipe to break or back up into the street, causing a Sanitary Sewer Overflow (SSO).

 In the Home

-- Never pour grease down sinks, drains, or the toilet.
+- Never pour grease down sinks, drains, or toilet.

-- Collect cooking fats, oils, and grease (FOG) into a container and dispose of them in the garbage.
+- Collect cooking fats, oils, and grease (FOG) into a container and dispose in the garbage.

 - Before washing, wipe FOG from pans with a paper towel.